alyd/humans_in_crafter_data/README.md

 ## Intrinsically-Motivated Humans and Agents in Open-World Exploration

-Data collected from adults, children and AI agents playing the simplified version of Crafter here: https://github.com/alyd/simple-crafter
+Data collected from adults, children and AI agents playing a [simplified version of Crafter](https://github.com/alyd/simple-crafter) for the paper *Intrinsically-Motivated Humans and Agents in Open-World Exploration* by Aly Lidayan, Yuqing Du, Eliza Kosoy, Maria Rufova, Pieter Abbeel and Alison Gopnik.

 ### Participants
 Each child participant's identity is consistently denoted by either *m#* or *part#*, which are two completely disjoint sets of participants.
 The adult participants' identities are denoted by *part#* and there is no relation between *part#* adult participants and *part#* child participants.
 Demographic information is saved in the `participant_info` folder.